kirilenkobm/floating_letters/README.md

 optional arguments:
-  -h, --help            show this help message and exit --font FONT, -f FONT  Font to use.There must be png files like:
+  -h, --help            show this help message and exit --font FONT, -f FONT  Font to use.
+There must be png files like:
                         letters/{FONT_NAME}_{character}.png
   --black_background, -b
                         Make black background instead of white